 This FCS is intended for use as an antimicrobial agent to inhibit the growth of undesirable or pathogenic microorganisms on poultry and meat products, ultimately providing safer products for consumption throughout the United States.
-This product is especially effective against human pathogens like Shiga toxin-producing Escherichia coli (STECs), Salmonella sp., Listeria sp., Campylobacter sp., and also inhibits and/or reduces poultry and meat surface microbial contamination.
-In poultry and meat processing operations, pathogenic microorganisms are often better controlled by exposure to high concentrations of PAA at lower exposure times rather than lower concentrations at higher exposure times (dose-responsive rather than time-responsive).
+In poultry and meat processing operations, pathogenic microorganisms are often better controlled by exposure to high concentrations of PLA at lower exposure times rather than lower concentrations at higher exposure times (doseresponsive rather than time-responsive).
 Dose-responsive organisms include Campylobacter spp., whereas Salmonella spp. and other food pathogens are time-responsive.
 Extending the antimicrobial treatment concentration range allows processing plants more flexibility in utilizing and managing dose-responsive interventions.